datctbk/suno-architect-support/PRIVACY.md

 ---

-© 2025 Suno Architect.
+© 2024 MelodyMaker AI.
 All rights reserved.